 - Those seeking accommodations should contact the Student Disability Access Office.

 - Register for a parking permit if you need one.

 - Accept financial aid and complete loan entrance counseling via DukeHub.

-- Residential students may apply by June 23 for the pre-orientation program, Project BRi(DDD)GE, which takes place August 15-21.
+- Residential students may apply in June for the pre-orientation programs, Bri(DDD)ge and RISE.

 - Review program paradigms and academic course schedules.

 - Review Duke policies and Duke Divinity School academic resources.

 Orientation is required for all new students and is an opportunity to introduce you to Duke Divinity School as a community of learning and faithful service with attention to both spiritual and vocational formation.
 Detailed orientation information will begin being sent out on June 14th and there will be content in the months of June, July, and August.